With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 Michelham Priory, East Sussex

-Michelham Priory is Tudor House and former Augustine Priory, that has 800 years of history.
-The ghost of a monk has been seen regularly in the undercroft, whilst others have reported seeing the ghost of a ‘Grey Lady’ who is dressed in white.
+Michelham Priory is Tudor House and former Augustine Priory, with 800 years of history.
+The ghost of a monk has been seen regularly in the undercroft, while others have reported seeing the spirit of a ‘Grey Lady’ dressed in white.

-Footsteps have been heard, furniture has been moved by unseen hands and poltergeist activity has also been witnessed.
-It is believed to be one of the most haunted locations in the UK.
+Footsteps have been heard, unseen hands have moved furniture, and poltergeist activity has also been witnessed.
+It is considered one of the most haunted locations in the UK.

 Address: Michelham Priory, Upper Dicker, Hailsham BN27 3QS